 I arrived at Ormiston Denes during the summer term of 2014 as Head of Physical Education.
 The academy was in special measures at the time, with lower than national average exam results.
 PE was not considered a strength of the school.
 I found the staff to be hardworking and willing to go the extra mile for the pupils, but there was disengagement in sporting areas.

-With clear direction and an increased range of opportunities, the pupils responded positively to the array of changes that were brought in, to increase both pupil outcome and aspirations.
+Over five years of considerable progress and change, and with clear direction, leadership and an increased range of opportunities, the students responded positively to the array of changes that were brought in, to increase both student outcome and aspirations.
 I found the administrative and finance departments helpful, in supporting new ventures and exploring opportunities.
 All staff were on board with a positive attitude to driving improvement.
-Within a relatively short time, change was evident for both pupil outcomes and OFSTED ratings and sport now lies as a major strength at the academy.
+Within a relatively short time, change was evident for student outcomes and sport now lies as a major strength at the academy.
 This highlights the passion and dedication of all staff in wanting to see the academy as the leading school in Lowestoft.

-The support from Ormiston itself was fantastic.
+The CPD provided through Ormiston itself has allowed me to progress through my career with confidence.
+I have taken opportunities provided across the Ormiston MAP to visit and see outstanding practice in action, share excellence and network with colleagues on areas such as transition and trip planning.
+It is reassuring to have colleagues nationwide who can offer support and advice.
 The opportunities for sharing good practice, professional development and promotions, are renowned.
 The responsibilities I have are for departments and faculties, as well as the schools place in the community, including rewards, trips, student voice and transition with local primaries.
-These duties are wide and varying but make for exciting and rewarding days, where pupils make a significant contribution towards society and achieving personally and academically.
+These duties are wide and varying but make for exciting and rewarding days, where students make a significant contribution towards society and achieving personally and academically.

 Assistant Principal, Literacy and Independant Learning